legendarycode3/mastering-javaScript-course/README.md

 	c) If it a Status Code of (204) means = the request was successful, but the server is not returning any content in the response body. </br>

+	✔️ CALL BACK:   Is a function that is passed as an argument to another function and is executed after some operation has completed.
-	✔️ CALL BACK:   A function to run in the future. “fun” parameter is known as a callBack. <br/>
+	A function to run in the future. “fun” parameter is known as a callBack. <br/>
 	E.g 1 </br>
 		function loadProducts(fun) </br>
 		{